6 Tips to Nail BBA Entrance Exams in 2025: Know the Effective Tips to Prepare and Crack BBA Entrance Exam

 4. Solving Mock Tests and Time Management

 Entrance tests are speed-based and all about time management.
 You have to answer about 120-150 questions in about two-three hours.
 That means you are given one minute for each answer.
 The minute you spend extra time on any question, your time mismanagement begins.
 Therefore, plan and dedicate your time accordingly.
 Adequate practice can help you with time management.
 Solving mock tests and sample papers increases speed and accuracy.
 The more mock tests you solve, the faster you will be able to solve the question paper.
-This will also familiarise you with the exam pattern and the difficulty level of the questions.
+This will also familiarise students with pattern and the difficulty level of the questions.

 5. Speed and Accuracy